hashicorp/consul-k8s/cli/README.md

 ```
 Usage: consul-k8s install [flags]
 Install Consul onto a Kubernetes cluster.

-Flags:
+Command Options:

   -auto-approve
       Skip confirmation prompt.
+The default is false.

+  -config-file=<string>
+      Path to a file to customize the installation, such as Consul Helm chart
+      values file.
+Can be specified multiple times.
+This is aliased as "-f".

   -dry-run
       Run pre-install checks and display summary of installation.

-  -config-file,-f=<string>
- 	Path to a file to customize the installation, such as Consul Helm chart values file.
-Can be specified multiple times.
+The default
+      is false.

   -namespace=<string>
       Namespace for the Consul installation.
-Defaults to “consul”.
+The default is consul.

   -preset=<string>
       Use an installation preset, one of demo, secure.
-Defaults to the default configuration of the Consul Helm chart.
+Defaults to none

   -set=<string>
       Set a value to customize.
 Can be specified multiple times.
+Supports
-Supports Consul Helm chart values.
+      Consul Helm chart values.

   -set-file=<string>
       Set a value to customize via a file.
-The contents of the file will be set as the value.
+The contents of the file will be
+      set as the value.
 Can be specified multiple times.
-Supports Consul Helm chart values.
+Supports Consul Helm
+      chart values.

   -set-string=<string>
       Set a string value to customize.
 Can be specified multiple times.
       Supports Consul Helm chart values.

+  -timeout=<string>
+      Timeout to wait for installation to be ready.
+The default is 10m.

+  -wait
+      Determines whether to wait for resources in installation to be ready
+      before exiting command.
+The default is true.

-Global Flags:
+Global Options:

   -context=<string>
-	Kubernetes context to use
+      Kubernetes context to use.

--kubeconfig, -c=<string>
+  -kubeconfig=<string>
-	Path to kubeconfig file
+      Path to kubeconfig file.
+This is aliased as "-c".

 ```